shivenducs1136/YourAttendance/README.md

   [![UI ](https://img.shields.io/badge/User%20Interface-Link%20to%20UI-orange?style=for-the-badge&logo=appveyor)](INSERT_UI_LINK_HERE)
   [![PLAYSTORE](https://img.shields.io/badge/Playstore-Download-blue)](https://play.google.com/store/apps/details?id=com.kenvent.yourattendance)

+## Problem Statement.
+Every college has a certain percentage of attendance requirements that must be met, such as 75% or 65%.
+Since many students miss classes for a variety of reasons (such as family obligations or health issues), it can be difficult for them to figure out how many classes they need to take to meet their requirements.
+Or other students have an idea of how many lessons they can miss while being safe because they plan their time for other creative stuffs.

 ## Functionalities
 - [ ] User can add all the subjects for first time using there ERP Portals.